immcantation/shazam/docs/topics/makeGraphDf.md

-**makeGraphDf** - *Generating a data frame from graph object, and mering it with clone data frame*
+**makeGraphDf** - *Generate a data frame from graph object and clone data frame*

 Description
 --------------------

-Generating a data frame from graph object, and mering it with clone data frame
+Generate a data frame from graph object and clone data frame

 Usage